nasa/cumulus-orca/tasks/request_files/README.md

             granule: A dict with the following keys:
                 'granuleId' (str): The id of the granule being restored.
                 'recover_files' (list(dict)): A list of dicts with the following keys:
-                    'key' (str): Name of the file within the granule.
+                    'keyPath' (str): Name of the file within the granule.
-                    'dest_bucket' (str): The bucket the restored file will be moved to after the restore completes
                     'success' (bool): Should enter this method set to False.
 Modified to 'True' by method end.
-                    'err_msg' (str): Will be modified if error occurs.
+                    'errorMessage' (str): Will be modified if error occurs.

             glacier_bucket: The S3 glacier bucket name.